Frequently Asked Questions

 Bird (MessageBird)

-MessageBird's API implementation for Uruguay messaging:
+MessageBird's API implementation for Uruguay messaging with current SDK version:

 API Rate Limits and Throughput